cchudzicki-ocw-testing/21l.004-fall-2001/content/pages/readings.md

 William Shakespeare (cont.)
 {{< tdclose >}}
 {{< tdopen >}}
 Donne, John. _Elegy XIX.
 To His Mistress Going to Bed, The Flea, The Good Morrow, Song (a), The Sun Rising, The Canonization, Song (b), A Valediction of Weeping, Love's Alchemy, A Valediction Forbidding Mourning, A Nocturnal Upon St. Lucy's Day, Being the Shortest Day, The Ecstasy, Good Friday, 1613.
-Riding Westward, from Holy Sonnets, Hymn to God, My God, In My Sickness._ ([PDF]({{< baseurl >}}/resources/poetry_johndonne))
+Riding Westward, from Holy Sonnets, Hymn to God, My God, In My Sickness._ ({{< resource_link 257ad421-a232-d36e-1e1c-53010333cce0 "PDF" >}})
 {{< tdclose >}}

 {{< trclose >}}